-A solo road trip to Jefferson, Texas, may be just what you need!
+A solo road trip to Jefferson, Texas, might be what you need!

 I spent two nights and three days in Jefferson, and I wanted to find fun things to do outside.
 Though it rained the entire time I was there, I did manage to get in two outdoor adventures I went there to do.
 But first, let me tell you where I stayed.
-I loved it…and the breakfast is worth going back to!
+I loved it, and the breakfast alone is worth booking your stay here!

 Breakfast At White Oak Manor B&B In Jefferson, TX

-Below is showing my first breakfast at the White Oak Manor B&B. It’s a German pancake topped with blueberries.
-I’ve never had a pancake made this way – it was impeccable!
-And as of late, because I’m doing intermittent fasting, I’m not much of a breakfast eater, but I’m not passing it up when right in front of me.
+The above photo is my first breakfast at the White Oak Manor B&B. It’s a German pancake topped with blueberries drizzled in butter and syrup.
+I’ve never had a pancake made this way – it was delicious!
+And as of late, I’m doing intermittent fasting and skipping breakfast, but I wasn’t about to skip this one!
 The next morning’s breakfast was a stuffed croissant with bacon, cheese, and egg.
 YUM!

 Caddo Lake National Wildlife Refuge

 So, I lost a day of activities because of the rain.
 The rain came out of nowhere and didn’t stop all day.
 Everything I had planned that morning and into the day got canceled.
 Instead of just sitting around, a couple I met at the B&B asked if I wanted to tour the Caddo Lake National Wildlife Refuge with them in their car.
 I took them up on it, and through the rain, we managed to enjoy the scenery and the deer we saw, and we also spotted a few birds native to the refuge.
 There’s an actual marked Auto Tour Route you can take in your vehicle.